pact-foundation/docs.pact.io/website/docs/pact_broker.md

 2. The provider build runs the pact verification task, which retrieves the pact(s) from the Pact Broker, replays each request against the provider, and checks that the responses match the expected responses.
 3. If the pact verification fails, the build fails.
 The [Pact Broker CI Nerf Gun](https://github.com/pact-foundation/pact_broker/wiki/pact-broker-ci-nerf-gun) magically determines who caused the verification to fail, and shoots them.
 4. The results of the verification are published back to the Pact Broker by the pact verification tool, so the consumer team will know if the code they have written will work in real life.
+5. The Provider CI determines if the provider is compatible with its consumers in a particular environment `pact-broker can-i-deploy --pacticipant PROVIDER_NAME --version PROVIDER_VERSION --to-environment...` \(see documentation [here](https://github.com/pact-foundation/pact_broker-client#can-i-deploy)\)
+6. If the pact has been verified successfully, the deployment can proceed.
+7. When the provider is deployed they record the deployment with Pact \(see documentation [here](https://docs.pact.io/pact_broker/recording_deployments_and_releases)\)

 If you don't have a [Pact Broker CI Nerf Gun](https://github.com/pact-foundation/pact_broker/wiki/pact-broker-ci-nerf-gun), you'll probably want to read about using pact when the consumer and provider are being written by [different teams](https://github.com/pact-foundation/pact-ruby/wiki/Using-pact-where-the-consumer-team-is-different-from-the-provider-team).